HIP REPLACEMENT & SSD BENEFITS

 - Swelling that cause special cells to eat away some of the bone, causing the joint to loosen.
 This is the most common problem that can happen later after hip surgery.

 - Bone growth past the normal edges of the bone.

 - Difficulty standing and walking.

 Also, keep in mind that the date your benefits begin is tied to your application for SSD benefits and SSI benefits.
-With SSD benefits, you can obtain benefits one year prior to the date of application, as long as you were not working due to disability.
+With SSD benefits, you can obtain benefits one year prior to the date of application, as long as you were not working due to your medical condition.
 As for SSI benefits, they begin the day you apply and not before that date.

-Listing 1.17 is the most common listing the SSA uses when the claimant has undergone hip replacement surgery and is claiming disability.
-You can read the requirements of the listing below.
-As you can see, one of the main elements in the listing is a physical limitation that will last 12 months or longer.
+Listing 1.17 is the most common listing the SSA uses when you have had hip replacement surgery and are seeking benefits.
+You can read the elements of the listing below.
+As you can see, one of the main elements in the listing is a physical condition that will last 12 months or longer.
 This is particularly important, in that many people will have hip surgery, but few will fail to recover in one year.

-Listing 1.17 – Reconstructive surgery or surgical arthrodesis of a major weight-bearing joint (see 1.00H), documented by A, B, and C:
+Listing 1.17 – Reconstructive surgery or surgical arthrodesis of a major weight bearing joint, documented by A, B, and C: